 Different Ways of Learning Chemistry in the US

-In the United States, chemistry is an important subject to learn throughout your years 0f studying in middle and high school.
+In the United States, chemistry is an important subject to learn throughout your years of studying in middle and high school.
 Before high school, you won't really take any classes designed specifically towards the field of chemistry.
 However, around sixth-grade students generally start to learn some very basic chemistry, such as the periodic table of elements in their science class.
+From grades 9-12, students begin taking dedicated chemistry classes.

-After taking honors chemistry if you've truly proven yourself you can go ahead and then take AP Chemistry.
+After taking Honors Chemistry if you've truly proven yourself you can go ahead and then take AP Chemistry.
 AP Chemistry is chemistry in high school however at the college level.
-Just as taking other AP classes in high school it goes at a very fast pace with advanced, college-level material.
+Just as taking other AP classes in high school, it goes at a very fast pace with advanced, college-level material.
+This can be broken down of course with the help of a chemistry tutor.

 • Physics